Science education in England: Physics

+The above 'KS3/4 core areas' will form the bases of outlining science education at levels higher than KS4 later on in the article.

 KS3 (including SATs, 13+ CEs, and teacher assessments)

 Key stage 3 (KS3) covers years 7, 8 and 9 of compulsory school education in the National Curriculum.
 Pupils are typically in the age range 11–14.

 SATs and teacher assessments

-Between the early 1990s and late 2000s (‘late noughties’) state school pupils had to take statutory SAT exams at the end of KS3 science (just like KS2), although teacher assessments were also allowed.
+Between the early 1990s and late 2000s (‘late noughties’), state school pupils had to take statutory SAT exams at the end of KS3 science (just like KS2) although teacher assessments were also allowed.
 The KS3 SAT science exam consisted of two papers (one hour each).
 The scores from both papers were combined to give a final score.
 This score would then be converted into a numerical level, which would in turn be converted into an expectation level.
 The conversion scale for the levels at KS3 SAT is shown below.

 The conversion of the raw score from the two papers to a numerical level depended on the ‘tier’ taken by the student.
 For science KS3 SATs, two tiers were available: lower tier and higher tier.
 Levels 3–6 were available at the lower tier while levels 5–7 were available at the higher tier.
 The conversion scale for each tier's scores are shown below.